 True, authentic, genuine happiness is about relationships, self-development and experiences.
 Look at the proven ways to increase happiness.
 How many of these involve buying material things?

-So let’s take a deeper look on exactly why money can’t buy happiness.
+So let’s take a deeper look at the seven reasons why money can’t buy happiness.

 1. The Hedonic Treadmill.